Chart Color Schemes

 Population

-Population growth drivers in Spotswood are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Spotswood are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Spotswood's population is estimated at around 3,272 as of Feb 2026.
-This reflects an increase of 452 people (16.0%) since the 2021 Census, which reported a population of 2,820 people.
-The change is inferred from the resident population of 2,933, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 536 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,035 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-The suburb's 16.0% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+As of May 2026, the estimated population of the suburb of Spotswood is around 4,657, reflecting a growth of 1,837 people since the 2021 Census which reported a population of 2,820.
+This increase represents a 65.1% change from the previous census figure.
+The current resident population estimate of 4,648 is based on AreaSearch's examination of the latest ERP data release by the ABS in June 2025 and an additional 543 validated new addresses since the Census date.
+This results in a population density ratio of 1,473 persons per square kilometer, which is higher than the average seen across national locations assessed by AreaSearch.
+Spotswood's growth rate of 65.1% since the 2021 census exceeded both the SA3 area (6.8%) and the state level, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods, driving primary growth for the suburb.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-As we examine future population trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to grow by 608 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.2% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the median of Australian statistical areas, with the suburb expected to grow by 239 persons to 2041, reflecting a total increase of 4.9% over the 16-year period.

 Frequently Asked Questions - Population